 Conclusion

 There is no credible comparison between Social Security and a Ponzi scheme.
 Social Security has fulfilled its promise to workers since the first benefits were paid in January 1940.
-With the support of the American people, the President and the Congress, there is no reason to believe that Social Security will not keep its promise to future generations and continue to pay benefits for years to come.
+Unless the false accusations of Social Security’s opponents are successful in weakening the support of the American people, thus opening the door for a President and Congress to dismantle and privatize this critical program, there is no reason to believe that Social Security will not keep its promise to future generations and continue to pay benefits for years to come.